If you purchase an independently reviewed item through our site, we earn an affiliate commission. Read our affiliate disclosure.

 Permanent heating elements in this decrystallizer do not require any replacement and thus there is less wastage with the decrystallizer.
-The elements work well with the digital temperature control of the decrystallizer and the Single Pole, Double Throw (SPDT) relay that in the decrystallizer.
+The elements work well with the digital temperature control of the decrystallizer and the Single Pole, Double Throw (SPDT) relay in the decrystallizer.

 - The WaxMelters Honey Decrystallizer IV has a large heating area that can take many honey pails at a time.
 This makes it suitable for medium and moderately large honey processing operations.
 The decrystallizer has even heating and does not scorch honey during decrystallization.

 - Control over the heating process and final temperature of this decrystallizer is great.
-You have ability to adjust the length of pauses between heating and also the maximum temperature of the tank.
+You have the ability to adjust the length of pauses between heating and also the maximum temperature of the tank.
 The decrystallizer works by heating up gradually until it reaches the final temperature that you set.

 - Small-sized honey processing operations are not suited by this honey decrystallizer.
 They will end up wasting energy and capacity if they use this decrystallizer.
-Additionally, the operation would incur a large cost of purchasing the decrystallizer and not use it to its full capacity.
+Additionally, the operation would incur a large cost of purchasing the decrystallizer and not using it to its full capacity.

 1. WaxMelters Honey Decrystallizer VI